pingcap/docs-cn/develop/dev-guide-sample-application-java-mybatis.md

 git clone https://github.com/pingcap-inc/tidb-example-java.git
 ```

-Compared with [Mybatis](https://mybatis.org/mybatis-3/index.html), the JDBC implementation might be not a best practice, because you need to write error handling logic manually and cannot reuse code easily, which makes your code slightly redundant.
+Compared with [MyBatis](https://mybatis.org/mybatis-3/index.html), the JDBC implementation might be not a best practice, because you need to write error handling logic manually and cannot reuse code easily, which makes your code slightly redundant.

-Mybatis is a popular open-source Java class persistence framework.
 The following uses [MyBatis Generator](https://mybatis.org/generator/quickstart.html) as a Maven plugin to generate the persistence layer code.

 Change to the `plain-java-mybatis` directory: